geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * Set the layer *Legend* with custom *Width* and *Height* options.
 Both of these field values if greater than the default legend's size of 12, then the custom values gets applied on the legend width and height display property

 * A preview of the legend is shown with the applied custom values from Legend fields above.

+!!!Warning
+    The *Format* and *Layer tile size* options are available only for the layer added by CSW and WMS services.

 ## Style